-Any sale of property for nonpayment of an installment or installments of an Assessment will be subject to the lien established for remaining unpaid installments of the Assessment against such property and such property may again be sold at a judicial foreclosure sale if the purchaser thereof fails to make timely payment of the non-delinquent installments of the Assessments against such property as they become due and payable.
+Any sale of property for nonpayment of an installment or installments of an Assessment will be subject to the lien established for remaining unpaid installments of the Assessment against such property and such property may again be sold at a judicial foreclosure sale if the purchaser thereof fails to make timely payment of the nondelinquent installments of the Assessments against such property as they become due and payable.
 Judicial foreclosure proceedings are not mandatory.
-In the event a foreclosure proceedings and receipt by the City of the proceeds of the foreclosure sale.
+In the event a foreclosure is necessary, there could be a delay in payments to owners of the Bonds pending prosecution of the foreclosure proceedings and receipt by the City of the proceeds of the foreclosure sale.
 It is possible that no bid would be received at the foreclosure sale, and in such event there could be an additional delay in payment of the principal of and interest on Bonds or such payment may not be made in full.
 The City is not required under any circumstance to purchase the property or to pay the delinquent Assessment on the corresponding Assessed Property.

 In the Indenture, the City will covenant to take and pursue all actions permissible under Applicable Laws to cause the Assessments to be collected and the liens thereof enforced continuously, in the manner and to the maximum extent permitted by Applicable Laws, and to cause no reduction, abatement or exemption in the Assessments, provided that the City is not required to expend any funds for collection and enforcement of Assessments other than funds on deposit in the Administrative Fund.
-Pursuant to the Indenture, Foreclosure Proceeds (excluding Delinquent Collection Costs) constitute Pledged Revenues to be deposited into the Pledged Revenue Fund upon receipt by the City and distributed in accordance with the Indenture.
+Pursuant to the Indenture, Foreclosure Proceeds (excluding Delinquent Collection Costs) constitute Pledged Revenues to be deposited into the Pledged Revenue Fund upon receipt by the City and are then distributed to the Redemption Fund in accordance with the Indenture.
 See "APPENDIX A - Form of Indenture."
 See also "APPENDIX D - Form of Disclosure Agreement" for a description of the expected timing of certain events with respect to collection of the delinquent Assessments.

 In the Indenture, the City creates the Delinquency and Prepayment Reserve Account under the Reserve Fund and will fund such account as provided in the Indenture.
 The City will not be obligated to fund foreclosure proceedings out of any funds other than in the Administrative Fund.
-If Pledged Revenues are insufficient to pay foreclosure costs, the owners of the Bonds may be required to pay amounts necessary to continue foreclosure proceedings.
+If funds in the Administrative Fund are insufficient to pay foreclosure costs, the owners of the Bonds may be required to pay amounts necessary to continue foreclosure proceedings.
 See "SECURITY FOR THE BONDS - Delinquency and Prepayment Reserve Account of the Reserve Fund," "APPENDIX A - Form of Indenture" and "APPENDIX B - Form of Service and Assessment Plan."